wrbaldwin/da-week/Labs/Log-Analytics.md

 17. Set the Role name to PostToAllAmazonESDomains
 18. Click Create role.

+### __The above is a workaround for a current bug in the console, only do the ABOVE section on the Mac, do not do this if you are running Windows__ ##

 ### **Subscribe a CloudWatch Log Group to Amazon Elasticsearch Service**